 19. By this time next year I will gearing up to return to New York City with the Stockton Concert Band to perform at Carnegie Hall for the second time in March 2010.

 20. A better name for me would be “Judge Janie.”
-BigBob says I would be a “hangin’ judge.
+My friends say I would be a “hangin’ judge.
 They’d beg for mercy.”
-He’s right.

 21. I have a hard time understanding stupidity.

-22. If I ever go back to school, I’ll be saying, “Never say never”because I can’t stand the thought of spending more time in school.
+22. If I ever go back to school, I’ll be saying “hell froze over” because I can’t stand the thought of spending more time in school.

 23. You know I like you if I acknowledge your existence.
 If I don’t like you, I will simply ignore you.
 I can’t be bothered to even notice or observe that you are sucking air out of the atmosphere.